Dear friends of the STOLPERSTEINE,

 Before a STOLPERSTEIN can be laid, permission must be obtained from the local authorities.
 In Germany, please request a "Genehmigung für das Verlegen von STOLPERSTEINEN im öffentlichen Raum" ("Authorization for laying a STOLPERSTEIN in the public realm").
 Outside of Germany, please contact the mayor and request permission - the success will vary according to the country, sometimes it will be a painstaking process, sometimes be warned that there might not be an answer.

-Furthermore, we insist that everything be done to find and inform any living descendants or relatives before a STOLPERSTEIN can be laid.
+Furthermore, we insist that everything be done to find and inform any living descendants or relatives before a STOLPERSTEIN is laid.
+They might well want to attend a STOLPERSTEIN ceremony.
+Alternatively, they might not want a STOLPERSTEIN, in which case none should be placed for their relatives.

 It is also advisable to inform the current inhabitants of buildings in front of which STOLPERSTEINE will be laid.
 This is not compulsory, however, because the sidewalk is usually public property.
 Nonetheless, it can prevent problems or controversy.